anagomesdesign/personal-page/README.md

 Hint:
 - you only need to copy the `body` content of your HTML file into the `index.tsx` file.

+If you encounter any blockers, look for the [Possible blockers](#possible-blockers) section.
+If you still have any issues, feel free to ask me.

 ## Resources